oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 There are other ways of securing the connection however, we've put together a [short document](SecuringTheRestEndpoint.md) on some of the other appriaches.

-Also when deploying in Kubernetes you should create roles and users for performing specific functions.
+Also when deploying in Kubernetes you should create roles and users for performing specific functions, for ease of running the lab you have a role which does everything, but in a real environment that's a bad thing as it breaks the principle of least privilege.
 The [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/overview/) has more information on it's security.